artiebits/pdf-to-printer/README.md

 ## Contact

 Please do not hesitate to report a bug or suggest an idea.
 You can do it [here](https://github.com/artiebits/pdf-to-printer/issues/new/choose).

+## Sponsor this project

+If you rely on this package please consider supporting it https://www.buymeacoffee.com/artiebits.
+I would appreciate it.

 ## License